wintersknight94/WC-Naturae/README.md

 	- Moss now dies if suffocated, no more hidden spreaders
   	- Moss wasting disease to clear large areas
   	- More mossable nodes, extensible API
-  	- Moss degrades hardstone over time
 - Dungeons improved
 	- Merge with vanilla complex dungeons with bricks/concrete/loot
-- Plant fibers have now been deprecated.
-Look forward to more complex life cycles in the future!
+- Plant fibers more distinguishable from vanilla rushes
-- Muck, Mycelium, and More!